 The Neighbors: Occupations

-clerical, assistant, and tech support occupations, with 28.7% of the residents employed.
+executive, management, and professional occupations, with 26.0% of the residents employed.

 The Neighbors: Ethnicity / Ancestry